 Jan.
 24: The Guinea Worm Eradication Program reaches a major milestone when Pakistan is certified by the World Health Organization as having eliminated Guinea worm disease (dracunculiasis).

 Nov.
-20-21: Mrs. Carter convenes the 12th Annual Rosalynn Carter Symposium on Mental Health Policy, Mental Health and Mental Illness in the Workplace: Healthy Employees/Healthy Companies, at The Carter Center to address how employers' decisions regarding mental health policies affect businesses, employees, families, and communities.
+20-21: The Carter Center's 12th Annual Rosalynn Carter Symposium on Mental Health Policy addresses how employers' decisions regarding mental health policies affect businesses, employees, families, and communities.

 Oct.
-20: President Carter and a delegation from the Carter Center's Council of Freely Elected Heads of Government monitor the Nicaraguan elections.
+20: A delegation from the Carter Center's Council of Freely Elected Heads of Government monitors the Nicaraguan elections.

 June 27-30: A delegation of the Council of Freely Elected Heads of Government travels to the Dominican Republic to observe the second-round presidential elections.

-June 10: President and Mrs. Carter introduce "America's Youth Passport," an innovative booklet introduced by The Atlanta Project for parents to record health information about their children.
+June 10: Former U.S. President Jimmy Carter and former First Lady Rosalynn Carter introduce "America's Youth Passport," an innovative booklet introduced by The Atlanta Project for parents to record health information about their children.